 Show your customers you know who they are and how special they are to you.
 Personalization is just the start.
 Segment your VIPs – past buyers, regular open-and-clickers, anybody on whom you have activity data – and send them special offers with content that recognizes your special relationship.

 Two tactics can help you rise above the noise and increase your visibility:

 1. Coordinate the sender name, subject line and preheader.
 Your subscribers use all three elements to decide whether to open your emails.

 - Sender name: We like Gap’s tactic, creating a new sender name just for the day (“Gap Cyber Monday”).
 No matter what, though, be sure the sender name mentions your brand, not the name of the person who sent the email.

-- Preheader: As we reviewed Cyber Monday emails we saw nearly all brands using custom preheaders supporting the email subject or content.
-If your preheader still says “View in a browser” or “Add us to your address book,” you’re falling behind your inbox competitors.
+- Preheader: Brands have caught on to the tactic of using custom preheaders to support the email subject or content.
+If your preheader still says “View in a browser” or “Add us to your address book,” you’re falling behind.
 Use that valuable space to promote a secondary offer or flesh out your subject line.

 2. Resend your email campaign.
-No matter how well you build your inbox presence, your email could get overlooked in the crush.
-Reach out again by sending later in the day to people who didn’t open it the first time.
+No matter how well you build your inbox presence, your email could get lost in the email crush.
+Resend later in the day to people who didn’t open it the first time.
 But be strategic.
 This tactic can backfire if you don’t think it through and test the impact it may have on your list.